 Which CS:GO Weapon Cases are dropping?

 The previous general rule of thumb was that when a new case was released it was initially an exclusive drop in the Prime Drop Pool.
 Meanwhile, the oldest case in the prime drop pool was moved to the non-prime drop pool.
 Consequently, the oldest case in the non-prime pool was then moved to the rare drop pool (often incorrectly referred to as 'discontinued').

 Prime weapon case drops are available to players who have Prime Status on their CS:GO account.
-These are typically weapon cases which were introduced recently and currently consist of the Revolution, Recoil, Dreams & Nightmares, Snakebite, Fracture and Prisma 2 Case.
+These are typically weapon cases which were introduced recently and currently consist of the Revolution, Recoil, Dreams & Nightmares, Snakebite, and Fracture Case.

 Prime Status can be obtained by purchasing the Prime Status Upgrade from the Steam store.
 It was previously obtainable by reaching Profile Level 21 in CS:GO prior to the 'Adjustments to Non-Prime' CS:GO update on 3rd June 2021.